godwokenrises/godwoken-polyjuice/README.md

 input_data : [u8; input_size]   (input data)
 ```

-Every polyjuice argument fields must been serialized one by one and put into godwoken [`RawL2Transaction.args`][rawl2tx-args] for polyjuice to read.
+Every Polyjuice argument fields must been serialized one by one and put into godwoken [`RawL2Transaction.args`][rawl2tx-args] for polyjuice to read.
 If the `input_data` have 56 bytes, then the serialized data size is `8 + 8 + 16 + 16 + 4 + 56 = 108` bytes.

 ### Creator account script
 ```
-code_hash: polyjuice_validator_type_script_hash
+code_hash: Polyjuice_validator_type_script_hash
 hash_type: type
 args:
     rollup_type_hash : [u8; 32]
     sudt_id          : u32          (little endian, the token id)
 ```

-Polyjuice creator account is a godwoken account for creating polyjuice contract account.
-This account can only been created by [meta contract][meta-contract], and the account id is used as the chain id in polyjuice.
-The `sudt_id` field in script args is the sudt token current polyjuice instance bind to.
+Polyjuice creator account is a godwoken account for creating Polyjuice contract account.
+This account can only been created by [meta contract][meta-contract], and the account id is used as the chain id in Polyjuice.
+The `sudt_id` field in script args is the sudt token current Polyjuice instance bind to.

 ### Contract account script